scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 * What I modified as main points are;
 *** Use Batch Normalization Technique, but accuracy is not developed to show good performance than I expected.
 I have removed this function.
 *** add one additional layer (Convolutional layer increased to 3 layers)
-*** increase filter number to 48 from convolutional layer 1
+*** increase filter number to 32 from convolutional layer 1
+*** set Same instead of Valid on convolution layer
-*** Add Dropout layer to set keep prob = 0.5
+*** Add Dropout layer to set keep prob = 0.9 0.8 0.7
-*** Decrease Fully connected Layer = Shrink 84 features after flattened 688 features, finally 43 features.
+*** concantenate pool1 pool2 pool3 after max pooling for fully-connection layer
+* Due to huge size of Augmentation image data, I have made 30% test data from StratifiedShuffleSplit function.
+It is used to validate how training process accelarate to learn images with the convolutional layered model.
-* As a result of above modification on LeNet model, I was able to obtain best score 93% while training and validating data set image.
+* As a result of above modification on LeNet model, I was able to obtain best score 99% from training split data.
+(Please see 23 on Traffic_Sign html page.)
-* Due to handle tiny image size compared with other sofisticated model (AlexNet etc.) on machine learning competition, I have not touched any other hyper parameters except learning rate.

 __Then I obtained accuracy score from final model__:
-* training set accuracy of 0.93 (best performance from LeNet3)
+* training set accuracy of 0.99 (best performance from LeNet3)
-* validation set accuracy of 0.98
+* validation set accuracy of 0.95
 * test set accuracy of .96